 In the bustling symphony of modern life, time is a finite and precious resource, often overlooked in its actual value.
 How much is your time […]

-Last night in class, we had a case of slippery socks.
-A student was cold, after all it is raining in San Diego, a cold […]
+Last night in class, we had an unexpected teaching moment — all thanks to a pair of slippery socks.
+One of our students was cold […]